Release Date: November 11, 2022 (North America)

 Also, I’m not sure if there was any restrictions on Kyoko’s actual ending “Like A Jojo Spider”, but I happened to stumble upon it while doing Majima’s route.
 I’m fairly certain, this one unlocks right after the ending “Lady Detective”.

 A nouveau riche and a wealthy merchant who owns a trading company and who’s wildly obsessed with marrying the heroine.
 With his arrogant and pompous attitude, Shiba stops at nothing to make Yuriko his.

 Shiba was a surprising character, ngl.
 He grows on you.
 His route had a bumpy start, and his stubbornness and aggressive approach may get on your nerves at first.
 But boy oh boy, does he grow on you!
 Did I just say that twice? (laughs).😂 Strangely enough, his adamant and very obsessive grit to marry the heroine was one of his genuine charms.
 His pushy attitude really worked for me.
 He’s a smooth operator, and I thought his advances weren’t distasteful.
 The beauty of Shiba’s character is that; you may not like him that much in his route, but trust, you’ll probably end up loving him by the end of the game.

 His relationship with Yuriko is also quite amusing.
-Yuriko hates him with a passion, scoffs at him, and turns him down several times, but this guy here NEVER gives up, you see!😂 Shiba’s unyielding resolve to marry her doesn’t ever falter.
+Yuriko hates him with a passion, scoffs at him, and turns him down several times, but this guy here NEVER gives up!😂 Shiba’s unyielding resolve to marry her doesn’t ever falter.
 Even on other bachelor’s routes.
 He always comes waltzing into the scene declaring his intent to marry Yuriko.
-It’s hilarious! 😂 This dude is unrelenting – it’s almost comical, and I love it!
-His backstory will explain his resoluteness, and why he acts like this.
+It’s pretty hilarious! 😂 This dude is unrelenting – it’s almost comical, and I love it!
+His backstory will explain his resoluteness, and why he acts this way.

 - half gaijin